You know the conversation. We all do it. It goes something like this:

 Don’t be busy.
 Be effective.

-Jason Barger is the globally celebrated author of Step Back from the Baggage Claim, ReMember, and the newly released book Thermostat Cultures, as well as a coveted keynote speaker and leadership consultant.
-More importantly, he’s striving to be an above average father, husband, and friend.
+Jason Barger is the globally celebrated author of Step Back from the Baggage Claim, ReMember and the newly released book Thermostat Cultures, as well as a keynote speaker and leadership consultant.
+He’s also striving to be an above average father, husband and friend.